vscsi/vscsi.github.io/README.md

 - Used a sticky navbar for a more convenient navigation through out the whole page.

--Written javascript to make the navbar change background colour when it is scrolled down more than 200 px.
+- Written javascript to make the navbar change background colour when it is scrolled down more than 200 px.

 - Customed the anchor link hover effect in the css for it to have a colour change effect.